-Upon notice to the Office of the Registrar, students with remaining financial obligations after the posted due date will be subject to the "Drop for Non-Payment" withdrawal process.
-The withdrawal will be classified as "Administrative-Nonpayment of Enrollment".

-Should the student satisfy the financial obligation after the "Drop for Non-Payment" process, notification will be made to the Office of the Registrar.
-The Associate Dean of Enrollment Management and Registrar shall have discretion to approve or disapprove registration reinstatement requests.

-A student who owes a financial obligation to the College will not be permitted to enroll in subsequent semesters or terms until the obligation is fully satisfied.

-Students may file an appeal with the Associate Dean of Enrollment Management and Registrar to dispute an "Administrative-Nonpayment of Enrollment" withdrawal.
+- Upon notice to the Office of the Registrar, students with remaining financial obligations after the posted due date will be subject to the "Drop for Non-Payment" withdrawal process.
+The withdrawal will be classified as "Administrative-Nonpayment of Enrollment". - Should the student satisfy the financial obligation after the "Drop for Non-Payment" process, notification will be made to the Office of the Registrar.
+The Registrar shall have discretion to approve or disapprove registration reinstatement requests. - A student who owes a financial obligation to the College will not be permitted to enroll in subsequent semesters or terms until the obligation is fully satisfied or placed onto a special repayment plan contingent upon satisfactory academic and repayment progress. - Students may file an appeal with the Registrar to dispute an "Administrative-Nonpayment of Enrollment" withdrawal.